at a glance

 Amerigroup is an insurance company owned by Anthem, a healthcare benefits company with more than 42 million subscribers.

-Amerigroup offers Medicare supplement insurance, which many people call Medigap.
+Amerigroup offers Medicare Advantage plans, as well as Medicare supplement insurance, which many people call Medigap.
 A Medigap policy can help cut down on your out-of-pocket healthcare costs and give you a better idea of what to expect in terms of monthly expenses.

 If you have original Medicare (parts A and B), you aren’t required to have a Medigap policy.
 However, you might choose to buy one in order to simplify your healthcare expenses and reduce your out-of-pocket costs.